grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "What are we going to do about that?
 We need a fucking engineer."

-"I think we will feel the loss of Chips poignantly," Hemi said with only the tiniest trace of blame in his voice.
+"I think we will feel the loss of Chips rather poignantly," Hemi said with only the tiniest trace of blame in his voice.
 "We will have to hire someone qualified eventually.
 But for the moment, I suppose I will have to take on much of the engineering work."

 "That's why you're my fuckin' deck boss, Hemi --- is there nothing you can't do?"